Reckitt Benckiser is a name which came up several times following my recent, mildly negative review of Unilever.

 In terms of the important debt-to-profit ratio, that increase takes Reckitt from 1.4 in 2016 (comfortably below my preferred maximum ratio for defensive companies of five) to a palpitation-inducing 9.7 today.

-This is, in my humble opinion, insanely high and fortunately it seems that management agree.
+This is, in my humble opinion, insanely high and fortunately, it seems that management agrees.

 To reduce debt and re-focus the business around its health and hygiene core, the food business (which includes famous brands such as French’s Mustard) has been sold.